michaelenger/brage/README.md

 _Brage is the Norwegian name for the ancient norse god [Bragi](https://en.wikipedia.org/wiki/Bragi), the skaldic god of poetry._

-Brage is a simple static site generator written in [Go](https://go.dev/).
-It supports building pages using [Go templates](https://pkg.go.dev/text/template) and [Markdown](https://www.markdownguide.org/).
+Brage is a simple static site generator written in [Swift](https://www.swift.org/).
+It supports building pages using [Stencil templates](https://stencil.fuller.li/) and [Markdown](https://www.markdownguide.org/).

 ## Usage